Fritz Angerstein

-Fritz Heinrich Angerstein (January 3, 1891 - November 17, 1925) was a German mass murderer, who killed eight people at his home in Haiger, on December 1, 1924.
+Fritz Heinrich Angerstein (January 3, 1891 - November 17, 1925) was a German mass murderer who killed eight people at his home in Haiger, on December 1, 1924.
 The subject of a media spectacle, Angerstein was sentenced to death eight times, and was executed in 1925.

 Biography

 Fritz Heinrich Angerstein was born on January 3, 1891, in Dillenburg, German Reich, the seventh of ten children.
 His father, who worked as a carpenter and later as a steelworker, was also the mayor of Dillenburg.
 Angerstein suffered from health problems during his childhood, including regular tuberculosis infections and having a rib surgically removed, but at age 14 began working as a surveyor, before being employed by the Nassauische Bergbau AG.
 In 1917, he became procurator of a limestone mine in Haiger, which was taken over by the firm van der Zypen in 1920.

-In 1911, Angerstein married Käthe Barth, a devout methodist, and the marriage was described as happy, with Angerstein giving the impression of a loving and caring husband.
+In 1911, Angerstein married Käthe Barth, a devout Methodist, and the marriage was described as happy, with Angerstein giving the impression of a loving and caring husband.
 Despite this, Käthe was afflicted with severe hysteria and also fell ill with an unknown intestinal disease in 1920.
 His wife's illnesses mentally and physically exhausted Angerstein, who himself almost constantly suffered from various types of tuberculosis.
 The couple had no children, though Käthe had miscarried six times.
 The relationship with his mother-in-law was said to have been strained because they were unable to have any children and because of her poor treatment of his wife.
 Angerstein related that his mother-in-law often reduced Käthe's diet to soup, due to her ailments, though apparently she often burnt the meal, whereupon his wife would not eat anything at all.
 According to his own testimony, Angerstein once whipped his mother-in-law with a dog whip out of anger, because Käthe had run away from home due to another burnt meal.
-In the same instance, Angerstein also decided to shoot his mother-in-law and himself should his wife not return home.
+In the same instance, Angerstein also had decided to shoot his mother-in-law and himself should his wife not return home.